 using matched worker-firm data

-Abstract: In this paper, we investigate the glass ceiling hypothesis according to which there exists larger gender wage gaps at the upper tail of the wage distribution.
-We demonstrate that in some circumstances, more qualified women may be offered lower wages than men at the equilibrium.
+Abstract: We investigate the glass ceiling hypothesis according to which there exists larger gender wage gaps at the upper tail of the wage distribution.
 This occurs for instance in a competitive model of wage determination where employers face gender-specific probabilities concerning the stability of their employees in their firms.
-Then, we focus on the relevance and the magnitude of the glass ceiling effect in France using a representative matched worker-firm data set in 1992 of about 130,000 employees and 14,000 employers.
-We estimate quantile regressions and use a principal component analysis to summarize information specific to the firms.
-Our different results show that accounting for firm-related characteristics, in particular firm-specific wage policies, reduces the gender earnings gap at the top of the distribution, but the latter still remains much higher at the top than at the bottom.
+Then, we focus on the relevance of the glass ceiling hypothesis in France using a representative matched worker-firm data set in 1992 of about 130,000 employees and 14,000 employers.